 - Signup with Good Sam Mail Service for Florida physical address.

-- After obtaining drivers license, contact the Supervisor of Elections office in Okaloosa County for information on registering to vote, 850-689-5600.
+- Contact the Supervisor of Elections office located in the same building for information on registering to vote, or call 850-689-5600.

 Advantages of Florida Residency